justjosias/jw/README.md

 This is different.
 This is a tool for writing out your thoughts Twitter-style, with a CLI for managing, writing, and editing posts.

-Writing out quick thoughts in quick post-format is what this tool is about.
-I am writing this for myself to be able to keep track of my thoughts in the past, as it can be quite helpful in the future in so many ways.
+Writing out thoughts quickly and distraction-free is what this tool is about.
+I am writing this for myself to be able to keep track of my thoughts.

 To outline the philosophy of the project, I wrote a [blog post](https://josias.dev/posts/justwrite/).

-This is currently under development, so there are no promises to its completeless or stability at the moment.

 Features:
 - Distraction-free editor